Multipartite entanglement measures: a review: GME measures

 where $\gamma=\{\gamma_i\}$ represents the set of all possible bipartitions $\{A_i|B_i\}$ of $\{1, 2, \cdots, N\}$.
 The GME-concurrence can be generalized to mixed states $\rho$ via a convex-roof construction, i.e.,

 where the infimum is taken over all possible decompositions ${\rho=\sum_ip_i\ket{\phi_i}\!\bra{\phi_i}}$.
 It is a special case of $k$-ME concurrence when ${k=2}$.
 The measure $k$-ME concurrence can detect all $k$-nonseparable states, and exhibit properties such as being an entanglement monotone, vanishing on $k$-separable states, convexity, subadditivity, invariant under local unitary transformations \cite{PhysRevA.86.062323}.
+The lower bounds for GME-concurrence are introduced in Refs.~\cite{PhysRevA.83.062325,PhysRevA.86.062323}.